nasa/cumulus-process-py-seed/README.md

 ### Properties

 ##### Process.input_keys
 As described above, input_keys provides keys and file patterns so that files can be identified in the process function.
-This should always be overridden.
+These will be retrieved from the Cumulus message, or default to default_keys when none exist there.
+This allows a generalised process to dynamically handle a wide range of file patterns, or simply use default_keys when this functionality is not needed.
-Note: In Cumulus workflows regex patterns for the input files are included.
-The input_keys property could be written to retrieve these regex expressions from the Cumulus message, but this is rarely necessary.
-The regex expressions included in the Cumulus message are specific and used for validation.
+Note: In Cumulus workflows regex patterns for the input files are usually included, which are not the same as input keys.
+These regex expressions included in the Cumulus message are specific and used for validation.
 The regex patterns used in the process() function are simply for indentifying types of files and as such can be more general than the detailed regexes defined in the Cumulus workflow.
+An example of the difference is input file patterns for the collection, versus input_keys for a whole product family.

+##### Process.default_keys
+As described above, default_keys is meant to supply hard-coded keys and file patterns so that files can be identified in the process function.
+It is used as a fallback when no keys are specified in the Cumulus message config.

 ##### Process.gid
 The gid property returns the "Granule ID", based upon the input files.
 The default property tries to generate the GID using the following 3 methods, in order of preference: